This weekend, head up to Hong Kong’s ‘backyard’ for some weekend fun with the little ones.

 112 Pak Sha Wan, Mon-Thurs 11.30am-11pm, Fri 11.30-12am, Sat 11-12am, Sun 11am-11pm, 2355 5515, padstow.hk

-This smart addition to Sai Kung’s popular ‘square’ opened earlier this year and has been a welcome arrival to the area.
+This smart addition to Sai Kung’s popular ‘square’ opened last year and has quickly become a favourite among Sai Kung locals.
 It’s owned by the Enoteca Group and these guys know their stuff, with established restaurants already plying a fine trade in Quarry Bay and Central (The Phoenix, Iberico, Cicada and Enoteca).

 The owners, Rob Cooper and Kim Minards, live locally and had been on the look-out for the perfect pad on their own stomping ground for some time.
 It appears they have found it.
 Their specialist area is Spanish tapas and they’ve created a menu groaning with Mediterranean favourites including potatas bravas, calamari, snapper chunks in coconut milk, meatballs and arancini balls.
 And not to mention the fabulous antipasti platters and homemade pizzas.

 Kids will be wowed with the carefully thought-out tiffin tins – restaurant owner and mum-of-two Kim Minards has successfully translated her own kids likes and dislikes into a well-rounded kids menu.